soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 Our strategy is to take the string of markup text, and:

-1. Split it to a list where each element is a separate line, and
+1. Split it to a list where each element represents a separate line, and
 2. Go over the list line by line and process it, remembering information from previous lines if necessary